 Anna started East Bay Herbals as a way to bring this vision to life, and hopes to use her mission to promote radical healing in herself and her community.
 She aims to inspire the exploration of botanical and culinary healing and is excited about sharing the time-honored tradition of herbal medicine with her East Bay community and beyond.

 Herbalist Founded + Formulated

-Anna is a trained clinical herbalist, biologist, writer, gardener, and former pastry chef who aims to bridge the worlds of herbalism, cooking, and garden-centric ecology through her work.
-She holds a Bachelor of Science in Conservation and Resource Studies from the University of California Berkeley and is a Certified clinical Western Herbalist who has studied clinic-based herbalism with a variety of respected teachers and institutions.
-She has a strong foundation in art of Tongue and Pulse diagnostics and has completed various herbal medicine making apprenticeships with honored teachers and elders.
+Anna Marie Beauchemin, RH(AHG) is a trained clinical herbalist, holistic nutritionist, writer, and biologist who weaves her professional background with her passion for gardening and cooking to bridge the worlds of herbalism, cooking, and garden-centric ecology through her work as an herbalist.
+She holds a Bachelor of Science in Conservation and Resource Studies from the University of California Berkeley, is a registered Clinical Herbalist through the American Herbalist Guild, is certified in holistic nutrition, and has studied clinic-based herbalism with a variety of respected teachers and institutions.
+She has a strong foundation in the art of Tongue and Pulse diagnostics and has completed various herbal medicine-making apprenticeships with honored teachers and elders.
 She values the exploration and study of the natural world and thrives in the space where the art and science of herbal medicine meet.

 Interested in collaborating?
 East Bay Herbals is an all-inclusive business and strives to connect with other members of the community who share the dream of collaborating to make change.